5rahim/seanime/README.md

 Here are the main features of Seanime Server:

+- One-step scan of your anime library.
-- Web interface.
+- User-friendly web interface.
 - Seamless integration with AniList.
 - Scanner that automatically match local files with corresponding anime.
-- **No mandatory folder structure** / No need for renaming.
+- No mandatory folder structure / No need for renaming.
 - Support for torrents with absolute episode numbers.
 - Integrated torrent search engine with Nyaa and qBittorrent integration to download new episodes.
 - Automatically update your progress on AniList when you watch an episode using VLC or MPC-HC.